This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 The council works in a palace located in Dong Guojia's capitol, Peking.
 Cities and towns around the country follow a similar format in local government.
 Every month there is a town or city hall meeting where citizen can come meet with government officials to make inquires, make suggestions or express other concerns.

 -Military: During the Hépíng zhǔyì zhě (pacifist) age, three hundred years ago; the then council of Dong Guojia nearly completely disbanded its military in favor of maintaining peaceful foreign relations.
-This lasted until fifty years ago when the dictatorship of Timog attempted to violate the Tri-Nation treaty by first attacking Dong Guojia.

 -Police: Due to Dong Guojia's emphasis on intellectual development and education and current technologies of computers and cyber databases, most crimes are white-collar and/or cyber-based and well organized.
 This includes fraud of various forms, corporate embezzlement, and sophisticated robberies.
 As such police institutions are outfitted with latest in forensic science, computer technologies and surveillance.